Ecline234/my-favorite-band/readme.md

-# {
-    My Favorite Band Website
+# My Favorite Band Website
-#### {
-    This is a website describing my favorite band:NickleBack and a list of their works over the years,short biographies of the four members and a list of my favorite songs and albums.

-     {04/2021}
+#### A website about my favorite band, 04/2021
-#### By **{
+#### By **Ecline Jeruto Koech**
-    Ecline Jeruto Koech
-## Description{
+## Description
 This site is about my favorite band of all time,this site helps one to learn and get to know about their songs and also know about the band members
-## Setup/Installation Requirements*{
+## Setup/Installation Requirements
-    install a visual studio code and run code
+* Install visual studio code
+* Git clone the repository
+* Ensure to have Live server extension installed
+* Click on Go Live
-## Known Bugs{
+## Known Bugs
 Website works fine,no bugs.
-## Technologies Used{
+## Technologies Used
 HTML,CSS.
-## Support and contact details{
+## Support and contact details
 Email Address:eclinejerutokoech@gmail.com
-### License*MIT License
+### License

 Copyright (c) [2021] [Ecline Jeruto Koech]